 Outside in the streets, she shouts at you, prods you but today, it makes sense.
 She makes you smile, laugh, and you talk back, shout occasionally so she can hear.
 She trips you up, pushes you, slaps you but it’s not painful, it’s endearing, it’s fun, it’s being alive.
 You argue over insignificant things but it is all part of the theatre, it is not anger venting but the lines of a starring role you were born to play.

 Sometime later you imagine that you will make love to her.
 It will be gentle, tender, meaningful and leave you exhausted but fulfilled right down in the pit of your stomach.
-Then it occurs to you, with a slow-falling dread, that it won’t be her but he-she and that you will get fucked.
-It will be brutal, painful, sad, and leave you feeling empty.
-You know that you will still walk back to that room, that bed, it’s just the way it goes when you date an American girlfriend, one of those blonde, fake-breasted high school cheerleading stereotypes, who just happens to have the unfortunate habit of turning into a 48-year-old alcoholic drug-user transvestite at any moment when you really wish she wouldn’t.
+Then it occurs to you, with a slow-falling dread, that it won’t be her but her and it will be brutal, painful, sad, and leave you feeling empty.
+You know that you will still walk back to that room, that bed, it’s just the way it goes when you date an American girlfriend, one of those blonde, fake-breasted high school cheerleading stereotypes, who just happens to have the unfortunate habit of turning into a 48-year-old alcoholic drug-user at any moment when you really wish she wouldn’t.